 In the City Docks and in the docks at Portishead and Avonmouth are ample facilities for the handling of general cargoes.
 Most of the import of bananas from the Caribbean to Great Britain is handled at Avonmouth, where also are up-to-date granaries and oil storage installations.
 Bristol has been a great port from the earliest days of British seafaring, when nearly all our great mariners came from the West Country.
 From Bristol the Cabots set sail in 1497 to discover Newfoundland.
 Bristol was, in fact, the port of the Merchant Venturers, and to-day it still retains its former greatness and is one of the leading ports of the British Isles.
 Bristol’s principal imports are bananas, oil and grain, apart from general cargoes.
-This chapter is by Sidney Howard and is the ninth article in the series on Great Ports of the World.

 THE BREAKSEA LIGHTSHIP IN THE BRISTOL CHANNEL is the subject of this arresting picture by Charles Pears, ROI.
 The artist has illustrated a most important event in the life to the men who operate the lightship - relief and provisions being brought on board from a Trinity House tender.
 The Breaksea lightship is well known to navigators in the Bristol Channel.
 She has a red hull and carries a ball at her masthead.
 Her light shows one white flash every fifteen seconds and is visible at a distance of eleven miles.
 Her fog siren when in operation gives one blast of two and a half seconds every twenty seconds.
 Her submarine fog bell gives three quick strokes followed by an interval of ten seconds.
 The lightship’s position is lat.
 51° 20’ N, long.
 3°18’ W, off the Glamorganshire coast.